top of page

 9. Show an interest

-The most important factor in having a positive relationship is the professor understanding that you are interested and invested in the class they are teaching.
+The most important factor in having a positive relationship is the professor's understanding that you are interested and invested in the class they are teaching.
 The best way to do this is to regularly visit your professor during office hours or after class.
 Interaction can be brief and consist of a simple insight on how you relate to the material, questions you have, comments about what you think of the class, or a quick affirmation that you are doing well with the current accommodations.
 Regular face-to-face contact will go a long way to ensure a partnership with the professor.

 10. Never be afraid to admit that you are struggling

 It may not always seem so, but professors want you to succeed.
-If you wait to speak with them about any difficulties they will not be able to help you.
+If you wait to speak with them about any difficulties, they will not be able to help you.
 At the very least, communicating your needs lets the professors understand that you care about your education.

-Communicating clearly, early and regularly with your professors will help you be successful in your classes!
+Communicating clearly, early, and regularly with your professors will help you be successful in your classes!
 If you find that your professors have questions about accommodations that you can’t answer, ask them to contact the disability office for clarification.
 And of course, if you end up in a situation where a professor is not accommodating and does not respond to your clear and consistent communication, you can bring your difficulties to the disabilities office for assistance.
 They are there to help you!

 bottom of page